 Whether you’re traveling by plane, bus, or train, it’s helpful to have a plan in place to help your kids become familiar with the concept of travel and what they can expect during the trip.

-Put up a physical calendar in your home and mark your departure date.
+Put up a physical calendar in your home and highlight your departure date.
 A few weeks prior to travel, have your child begin checking off each day.
 This practice allows your child to understand the concept of time visually and will allow him or her to mentally prepare for an upcoming change in routine.

 In addition to helping your child understand “when” the trip will take place, make sure you explain “how” it will happen.

 Use photos to show the type of transportation you will use.
 If you’re traveling by bus, include pictures of bus drivers, passengers, and what the inside of a bus may look like.
-You can also share sound effects from YouTube of how a bus engine will sound or a bus horn, as well as a crowd of commuters.

 Create a narrative in chronological order that includes the time you leave your home to the time you will arrive at your final destination.